 Community Partnerships - As a small nonprofit, The Partnership relies on partnerships with other community organizations, government leaders and St. Pete businesses.
 We are sponsoring programs and partnering with community organizations including: Preserve the Burg, Urban Land Institute, St. Pete Chamber, St. Pete Economic Development Corporation, African American Heritage Foundation, Deuces Live, the St. Pete Innovation District, Warehouse Arts District, St. Pete Arts Alliance.

-Thanks to support from our members and board, we are making significant progress on the priorities we identified in our 2024 Work Plan.
+Thanks to support from our members and board, we made progress on many of the priorities we identified in our 2025 Wor

 Stay Up-to-Date